Creator: Psychopathic Records

 from time to time, but the Rydas is not a part of the label, due to their use of bootlegged beats, so they release albums through Joe & Joey Records to avoid being sued.

-Psychopathic has also attempted some subsidiaries that have since been abandoned including Majik Records (an imprint started by Twiztid which released nothing), UMZ Entertainment (an imprint for more urban-oriented music, whose only artist was MC Breed), Ax & Smash Entertainment (an imprint for rock artists; the only artist signed was Zug Izland), and Hatchet House, which is the most prominent subsidiary, having signed Dayton Family
+Psychopathic has also attempted some subsidiaries that have since been abandoned including Majik Records (an imprint started by Twiztid which released nothing), UMZ Entertainment (an imprint for more urban-oriented music, whose only artist was MC Breed) and Ax & Smash Entertainment (an imprint for rock artists; the only artist signed was Zug Izland).
+Hatchet House is kind of still active, though their only artist is DJ Clay.

 Current Psychopathic artists: